tamrahargus/writing-portfolio/README.md

 # Writing Portfolio

-Writing by Tamra Hargus, covering technology, semiconductors, and the human side of engineering.
+Writing by Tamra Hargus, focused on technology, semiconductors, and the human side of engineering.
-Some pieces were originally published on LinkedIn, others are essays or notes developed for broader publication.
+This collection includes technical essays, industry reflections, and career notes drawn from both practice and perspective.

 ---